kedacore/sample-javascript-eventhub-azure-function/README.md

  **5. Create an Azure Storage Account**

   Functions is built on top of an __event processor host [(EPH)](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-event-processor-host)__, an intelligent consumer agent that simplifies the management of checkpointing, leasing, and parallel event readers.
-To use the EPH, you must have an Azure Storage Account set up to store checkpointing and leasing information.

-  **Note: As of now, the Event Hub scaler only supports reading from Blob Storage, as well as scaling only Event Hub applications created with .NET Core or Azure Functions.**
+To use the EPH, you must have an Azure Storage Account set up to store checkpointing and leasing information. **As of now, the Event Hub scaler only supports reading from Blob Storage, as well as scaling only Event Hub applications written in C# or created with Azure Functions.**

   Click `+ Add` in Storage accounts.
 Fill in the same subscription and resource group that you used before, and choose a storage account name and a location.
 Everything else can be left as their default values.
 Click `Review + Create` and then `Create` again.